Todd Garner

 Todd Garner is an American film producer and is the founder and head of Broken Road Productions.

 Biography

 Garner is a former Disney executive, and was formerly co-president of production at Disney.
-Other films produced by Garner are Anger Management (2003), 13 Going on 30 (2004), XXX (2002).
+In 2000, he signed a deal with Revolution Studios to produce films with Sony Pictures, including Anger Management (2003), 13 Going on 30 (2004) and XXX (2002).
 Garner partnered in 2016 with Covert Media to produce two to four films a year.
 In 2005, Garner founded his production company -- Broken Road Productions -- and signed a first-look deal with Paramount in 2018.

 Garner currently hosts The Producer's Guide: Todd Garner & Hollywood's Elite, which takes an in-depth look at the movie business and what it takes to be a producer in today's world.